Johnston Murray: Early life and education

 Johnston Murray was one of five children.
 Growing up in a doubly prominent political family, the younger Murray was educated in the public schools of Tishomingo, Oklahoma, the former capital of the Chickasaw Nation.
 He attended college at the Murray State School of Agriculture (now Murray State College), graduating in 1924.

 Unlike his mother, Johnston Murray never chose to enroll as a citizen of the Chickasaw Nation.
-When elected as state governor, Murray was the first Native American in the United States to hold a gubernatorial office, although he is not always considered such, due to him not being an enrolled Native citizen.
+When elected as state governor, Murray was the first person of Native American in the United States to hold a gubernatorial office.
+His status is controversial among some Chickasaw because he was not a citizen.

-In 1923 Johnston Murray married Marion Draughon of Sulphur, Oklahoma.
+In 1923, Johnston Murray married Marion Draughon of Sulphur, Oklahoma.
 They had one child together before getting divorced six years later.

 Early career

 After college, Murray traveled to Bolivia with his father and brothers and their families from Oklahoma.
-They were trying to establish a private colony there to develop a large ranching operation.
+They were trying to establish a private colony, Aguairenda, there to develop a large ranching operation.
 They lived there for four years working on this project, but did not receive sufficient support from the government.

 When Murray returned to Oklahoma, he worked in oil and gas fields, rising to the role of plant manager.

 Murray divorced his wife Marion in 1929.
 He married again in 1933, to Willie Roberta Emerson.
 She was a concert pianist and known for her drive and ambition.